shiptoday/timerappp/replit.md

 - **January 14, 2025**: Added workout editing functionality - Users can now edit existing workouts and create new custom routines
 - **January 14, 2025**: Implemented persistent custom workout storage using localStorage
 - **January 14, 2025**: Enhanced Home page to display all available workouts (default + custom) with edit buttons
+- **January 22, 2025**: Redesigned UI to be extremely minimal and simple - removed recent workouts display, simplified color scheme to black/white/gray
+- **January 22, 2025**: Fixed workout persistence system to ensure custom workouts are properly saved and loaded
+- **January 22, 2025**: Updated styling to clean minimalistic design with no rounded corners and light typography